How to Understand Rabbit Body Language

 What Does Aggressive Rabbit Body Language Look Like?

 Aggressive rabbit body language is directly related to this fight response.
-A rabbit in fight mode will often lash out with its front legs, often growl, bite and scratch.
+A rabbit in fight mode will often lash out with its front paws and legs, often growl, bite and scratch.
 It's important to be vigilant for aggressive body language.
 Rabbits can inflict serious injuries on each other when in fight mode.
 Aggression between rabbits is less likely to occur in bonded animals.

 Female rabbits, whether neutered or unneutered, are more likely to show aggression and display aggressive body language than male rabbits.